The Bonfire of the Vanities (film): Filming

 In one notable scene in the film, Maria Ruskin (Melanie Griffith) arrives in New York on an Air France Concorde.
-The film's Second Unit Director, Eric Schwab, calculated the time and day when a runway at JFK would line up exactly with the setting sun, to serve as a backdrop, and managed to film in the single 30-second time period when this occurs in any given year, while winning a bet that he could make the scene an essential part of the movie.
+The film's second unit director, Eric Schwab, calculated the time and day when a runway at JFK Airport would line up exactly with the Empire State Building and the setting sun, to serve as a backdrop, and then hired a Concorde from Air France and managed to film it landing in the single 30-second time period when this occurs in any given year, while winning a bet that he could make the scene an essential part of the movie.
 The 5-camera shot cost $80,000 and lasted just 10 seconds in the final cut.
 Cinematographer Vilmos Zsigmond claimed credit for the shot in an American Cinematographer article.

 Schwab also directed the opening title shot—an almost equally elaborate and expensive set-up requiring a 24-hour timelapse of Manhattan, from a camera platform beside a gargoyle on top of the Chrysler Building.

 Several of the sets parodied the home decorated by Robert Denning and Vincent Fourcade for Carolyne Roehm and Henry Kravis.

 The cover of Peter Fallow's book in the film has a similar design to the original first edition of Tom Wolfe's novel from 1987.

 Cristofer's original script ended cynically with the supposed victim of the hit-and-run walking out of the hospital, suggesting that the whole scenario was concocted.
 That ending did not test well with audiences and was dropped.